Today in Middle Eastern history: Jordan's Black September begins (1970)

 “Black September,” the organization, never would have existed if it weren’t for “Black September,” the event, which began on September 16, 1970 in Jordan.
 At the very least it would have had to pick another name.

 Having negotiated this new accord between the Palestinians and Jordanians, the PLO promptly went about ignoring it, and so the situation grew more tense.
-In February 1970, Hussein issued a number of royal edicts that attempted to restrict Palestinian behavior, which led to the outbreak of Palestinian protests against the monarchy and led the PLO to actually increase its quasi-governmental activities.
+In February 1970, Hussein issued a number of royal edicts that attempted to restrict Palestinian behavior, which led to the outbreak of protests against the monarchy and led the PLO to actually increase its quasi-governmental activities.
 Then, in early September, the PLO’s Popular Front for the Liberation of Palestine (PFLP) faction carried out four hijackings in quick succession to get the rest of the world’s attention, while decreeing that northwestern Jordan was henceforth “liberated.”
 From the rest of Jordan.

 Speaking of Assad, he became president of Syria in part because of Black September.
 At the time, Assad was Minister of Defense and de facto leader of the country.
 He was engaged in a power struggle with the head of Syria’s Baath Party, Salah Jadid, who as party leader was supposed to be the de facto leader of the country.
 Jadid had supported Syria’s invasion of Jordan, and, when it failed (in part because Assad made sure it would, by refusing to involve the Syrian Air Force), the political fallout led Jadid to remove Assad from power.
 Well, to try to remove Assad from power.
 Assad responded by launching a coup, in November 1970, that ousted and imprisoned Jadid and toppled the government he’d put in place in favor of one led by Assad personally.

-In a peculiarly random bit of fallout, the events of Black September also played a major role in Pakistani history.
+In a peculiarly random bit of fallout, the events of Black September also played a role in Pakistani history.
 How, you ask?
 Well, when Black September kicked off, there was a Pakistani military unit in Jordan conducting training exercises with the Jordanian military.
 It was led by a brigadier named Muhammad Zia-ul-Haq.
 Operating on his own authority, Zia took command of a division of the Jordanian army and played a significant role in those early military successes against the PLO.
 Zia was almost court martialed for his actions when he got home, but he was saved by the intervention of the commander in chief of the Pakistani army, Gul Hassan Khan.